greenelab/manubot-gpt-manuscript/manuscript.md

 When revising the Methods sections of Manubot-AI (this manuscript), the model, in some cases, added novel sentences containing incorrect information.
 For example, for one paragraph, it included a formula (using the correct Manubot format) presumably to predict the cost of a revision run.
-In another paragraph (Figure @fig:methods:manubotai), it introduced new sentences stating that the model was *"trained on a corpus of scientific papers from the same field as the manuscript"* and that its suggested revisions resulted in a *"modified version of the manuscript that is ready for submission"*.
+In another paragraph (Figure @fig:methods:manubotai), it introduced new sentences stating that the model was *"trained on a corpus of scientific papers from the same field as the manuscript"* and that its suggested revisions resulted in a *"modified version of the manuscript that is ready for submission."*
 Although these are important future directions, neither statement accurately describes the present work.

+### Automated assessments

+![
+**Automated assessment of preference over revised paragraphs.**
+A revision score ($y$-axis) close to 1 indicates that the LLM acting as a judge preferred the revised paragraph over the original one, while a score of -1 indicates the opposite; a zero value indicates either a tie or position bias.
+Each point represents the average score of paragraphs from a section in one of the four manuscripts: CCC, PhenoPLIER, BioChatter and Epistasis.
+](images/llm_judge.svg "Automated assessments using LLM-as-a-Judge"){#fig:llm_judge width="90%"}

+The automatic assessment of paragraphs from different sections across four manuscripts is depicted in Figure @fig:llm_judge.
+It can be seen that the two models used as judges, GPT-3.5 Turbo and GPT-4 Turbo, generally agreed and favored the revised paragraphs over the original ones (revision score above zero) in most cases.
+The only section where the original paragraphs were clearly preferred was the Abstract of the PhenoPLIER and Epistasis manuscripts.
+GPT-3.5 Turbo showed a preference for the original abstract of PhenoPLIER in most cases, and the model rationale (Supplementary File 5) aligns with our human assessment: the original abstract provides a more "detailed explanation" of the approaches and a "comprehensive overview of the research."

 ## Conclusions